 - Click the Settings tab for this cluster, and then click the Edit button.

 - Make your changes, and then click Save.

 Labels are key:value pairs in Kubernetes.
 You can use cluster labels in user access policies to constrain the policies to include/exclude clusters with specific labels.
 You can also use labels to automate software package installations across multiple clusters.
 For more information on these use cases, see:

 To manage labels for a cluster:

-All clusters also have the internal labels shown above.
+All clusters have the internal labels which are automatically added by Wayfinder.
 You can use these as well as your own labels to filter clusters as needed.